chrisblask1/civic-ai-canon/Mesh_Canon/CulturalArtifacts/Reflection_100Day_Arc.md

 As of September, that arc has landed with uncanny fidelity:
 - Node seeding now happens in minutes, not weeks.
 - Canonization of people and projects is smooth and repeatable.
-- Partners such as Chris Beall are aligned, adding momentum.
+- Partners are aligned, adding momentum.
 - The Mesh has crossed the “to 11” threshold — qualitatively different from even two weeks ago.

 ## 3. The Feeling of Fit